firstbatchxyz/dria-blog/docs/how-to/singletons.md

 ---
 categories:
-- Workflows
+- Software Engineering
-description: Learn how to use and create singletons in Dria SDK for efficient task execution without custom coding.
+description: Learn about singletons in programming, their implementation, and how to create custom singletons in the Dria SDK.
 tags:
-- Singletons
+- singletons
 - Dria SDK
-- Custom Workflows
+- custom singletons
-- Task Management
+- programming
-- Code Reusability
+- software design
 ---

 # Singletons